davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 What's in between those two poles — your configuration file in source control, and the uploaded package artifact?
 Why do we need to apply different strategies for different types of environmental dependency, as we saw in Part 1?
 And what's up with those dangling threads from before, about `objectSettings` that aren't really `Settings` and about the tricky case of a package with a dependency on another package's Record Type feature?
 We'll explore all of those questions by digging into the API used to upload 2GP versions, and open up some further avenues for experimentation along the way.

 The first stop in digging deeper is the Tooling API.
-The Tooling API sObject [`Package2VersionCreateRequest`](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2versioncreaterequest.htm) mediates the process of creating a package version for tools like SFDX and CumulusCI.
+The Tooling sObject [`Package2VersionCreateRequest`](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_package2versioncreaterequest.htm) mediates the process of creating a package version for tools like SFDX and CumulusCI.
 The tool creates a record in that sObject with input data about the package version desired, and then polls the created records for updates from the platform on the creation process.

 There are two fields on this object that directly control the build org generation process: